ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 ## Next Up: Handwritten Digit Classification

 So that's all for now.
 For the next article in this series, we are introducing a classical problem in Computer Vision: Handwritten Digit Recognition.
 Until now we've seen how to use Tensors (n-dimensional arrays) in PyTorch & compute their gradients with Autograd.
 The handwritten digit recognition is an example of a **classification** problem; given an image of a digit we can to classify it as either 0, 1, 2, 3...9.
 Each digit to be classified is known as a class.
+We will (try) to build a classifier with only whatever you've learned until now & then finally introduce you to the Artificial Neural Networks.

 <p align="center">
   <img src="https://github.com/sominwadhwa/sominwadhwa.github.io/blob/master/assets/intro_to_pytorch_series/mnist_logreg.jpeg?raw=true"/>
 </p>

-In simple terms: we'll be given a greyscale image (28 x 28) of some handwritten digit.
+Task: we'll be given a greyscale image (28 x 28) of some handwritten digit.
 We'll process this image to get a 28 x 28 matrix of real valued numbers, called **features** of this image.
 Our objective would be to **map a relationship between these features & the probability of a particular outcome**.
 Before moving on to the next article, if you are not familiar with this kind of a task, or wish to seek a quick intro to Logistic Regression, give [this article](https://medium.com/data-science-group-iitr/logistic-regression-simplified-9b4efe801389) a quick 5 minute read & you're good to go.

 ### Dataset